 I dissolve into laughter as a brazen red cardinal, taking advantage of an open patio door, strutted into the apartment as if he owned the place, making it almost all the way to the kitchen before I stared him down and shooed him back to the door.
 Meanwhile, a noisy mina bird serenaded me with songs that were so loud I thought it was using a megaphone.
 This was one intense looking bird!

-I love to create a special dinner by picking up a few basic groceries and then stopping at my favorite places for things like fresh ahi tuna salad at the Honokowai fish market, luscious papayas at the farmer’s market, or a chocolate macademia nut pie from Leoda’s in Olowalu.
+I love to create a special dinner by picking up a few basic groceries and then stopping at my favorite places for things like fresh ahi tuna salad from the Honokowai fish market which makes a great sandwich with Hawaiian sweet bread or inside a luscious papaya from the farmer’s market, or a chocolate macademia nut pie from Leoda’s in Olowalu.
 I feel like I am dining like a king… King Kamehameha himself.

 I feel my blood pressure drop, my breathing get slower, and my mind become untroubled as I navigate my air mattress away from the shore and head out into Napili Bay.
 I have never become so familiar and so comfortable with any other body of water.
 I know its patterns and navigate just far enough from shore to float innocently over the periodic swells that swoop onto the beach, where dozens of kids on boogie boards scream and ride the wave far up onto the sand, sometimes deposited onto someone’s meticulously laid out beach towel.
 Meanwhile, I float far from shore, visited occasionally by a sea turtle floating right beneath me or poking its head up beside me to check out the thing that from his vantage point below must look like the mother of all turtles.